26 Apr The Warehouse: More Than Just Your Typical Dance Venue in Malta

 From the palette seating and the bar inside to the garden area outside, where it is possible to dance beneath the stars in the summer, everything you see is their creation.
 The only help in the project coming from local tattooist and spray-paint artist, Just-Ink, who added the finishing touches to the interior.

 The interior of The Warehouse is at a more tranquil time during the day.

-Their goal from the outset has been to provide a truly unique venue, different to anything Malta has seen before.
-Specialising from day one in all things underground.
+Their goal from the outset has been to provide a truly unique venue, different from anything Malta has seen before.
+Specializing from day one in all things underground.